seanbao/mnemonas/docs/reverse-proxy-setup.en.md

 The systemd installer installs `scripts/setup-reverse-proxy.sh` as `mnemonas-public-setup`.
 The script sets `server.host = "127.0.0.1"`, `trusted_proxy_hops = 1`, configures Caddy or Nginx, adjusts local UFW rules, and runs basic checks.
 Cloud-provider security groups still need manual confirmation: expose only `80/443`, not `8080/9090/9091`.

+For Traefik or Cloudflare Tunnel, start from the repository templates instead of assembling commands ad hoc:

+- `deploy/public-access/traefik/`: Traefik on a Linux host, while MnemoNAS still runs under systemd on `127.0.0.1:8080`.
+- `deploy/public-access/cloudflare-tunnel/config.yml`: Cloudflare Tunnel ingress for deployments without a directly reachable public IP.

+After copying a template, replace at least `nas.example.com`, the ACME email or tunnel ID, and run `sudo mnemonas-doctor --public-domain <domain>`.

 ## MnemoNAS Configuration

 MnemoNAS does not trust `X-Forwarded-*` headers by default.
 When it is behind trusted proxies, set the number of proxy hops: